f4exb/sdrangel/plugins/channeltx/modssb/readme.md

 <h3>19: Play file length</h3>

-This isthe audio file play length in time units
+This is the audio file play length in time units

-<h3>28: Play file position slider</h3>
+<h3>20: Play file position slider</h3>

 This slider can be used to randomly set the currennt position in the file when file play is in pause state (button 17.3)

-<h3>21: Signal spectrum display</h3>
+<h3>21: Channel spectrum display</h3>

-This is the spectrum display in the modulating signal passband.
+This is the channel spectrum display.
 Controls at the bottom of the panel are the same as with the central spectrum display.